Preserving the local ecology & environment

 We have worked alongside nature conservation bodies and have conducted numerous studies to gain information on the existing environment within the area, including commissioning ecology, landscape, archaeological and noise surveys.

 As part of the planning process, an Ecological and Landscape Management Plan was prepared to enhance the ecological and landscape value of the area.

 We have used the results of these studies to shape our plans to invest in the environment, for example, through potentially enhancing ponds, creating habitats and food supply through selection and planting of the right species, or improving ditches and conditions for native wildlife.

 This Assessment considers a range of areas including air quality, noise levels, landscape and visual impact, ecology and water quality.
 The report is independent, uses best practice guidance and has been prepared in consultation with a range of bodies.
-As part of the process, potential adverse impacts have been identified and mitigation measures have been reported in an Environmental Statement which accompanies the planning application.
+As part of the process, potential adverse impacts have been identified and mitigation measures have been reported in an Environmental Statement which accompanied the planning application.